310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 {% endbubble %}

 {% bubble Midori %}
-Whaa… *You're* the one who went along with what she said…
+Ehhh… *You're* the one who went along with what she said…
 {% endbubble %}

 {% bubble Tetora %}